SAP/odata-vocabularies/vocabularies/Analytics.md

 ### <a name="unique"></a>[unique](Analytics.xml#L170)

-Evaluates to the unique non-null value that the aggregated property has in the input set, otherwise to null
+This custom aggregation method evaluates to the unique non-null value that the aggregated property has in the input set, otherwise to null

 This can be used to compress input sets that have been constructed with `concat`, like A|B